MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-tenant-configuration.md

 We recommend that you include setting the user’s Preferred Data Location as a part of your standard user creation workflow.

 > [!IMPORTANT]
-> For new users with no OneDrive provisioned, wait at least 24 hours after a user's PDL is set for the changes to propagate before the user logs in to SharePoint OneDrive.
+> For new users with no OneDrive provisioned, wait at least 24 hours after a user's PDL is set for the changes to propagate before the user logs in to OneDrive.
 (Setting the preferred data location before the user logs in to provision their OneDrive for Business ensures that the user’s new OneDrive will be provisioned in the correct location.)

 ## OneDrive Provisioning and the effect of PDL

 If the user already has a OneDrive site created in the tenant, setting their PDL will not automatically move their existing OneDrive.
 To move a user’s OneDrive, see [OneDrive for Business Geo Move](move-onedrive-between-geo-locations.md) please follow the instructions in Moving OneDrive between geo locations.

-If the user does not have a OneDrive site within the tenant, OneDrive will be provisioned for them in accordance to their PDL value, assuming the PDL for the user matches one of the company’s allowed data locations (ADLs).
+If the user does not have a OneDrive site within the tenant, OneDrive will be provisioned for them in accordance to their PDL value, assuming the PDL for the user matches one of the company’s satellite locations.

 ## Configuring Multi-Geo search

-Your Multi-Geo tenant will have aggregate search capabilities allowing a search query to return results from anywhere within the tenant.
+Your multi-geo tenant will have aggregate search capabilities allowing a search query to return results from anywhere within the tenant.

 By default, searches from these entry points will return aggregate results, even though each search index is located within its relevant geo location: